Original research · Toronto & GTA · July 2026

 What this means for Toronto business owners

-Four things follow from edition one.
+Five things follow from edition one.

 First, do not assume AI search skips small local businesses.
 It named them in 89% of answers, and the businesses it named were mostly independents, not national chains.